01-edu/public/subjects/rectangle.en.md

 - The struct `rectangle` has to have two variables, `upLeft` and `downRight` type `point`.

-- Our main task is to make a program that:
+- The goal is to make a program that:
   - Given a slice of points of size `n` returns the smallest rectangle that contains all the points in the vector of points.
 The name of that function is `defineRectangle`.
-    - And calculates and prints the area of that rectangle you define.
+  - And which calculates and prints the area of that rectangle you define.

 ### Expected main and function for the program